-At St Faith’s, Design and Technology aims to support every child to take part in the development of tomorrow’s rapidly changing world.
-We encourage children to
+At St Faiths, Design and Technology aims to give children the knowledge and skills needed to take part in tomorrow’s rapidly changing world.

 Implementation of Design and Technology

 We encourage our children to remember knowledge and build on their prior learning by ensuring we follow a carefully created progression of skills.
 Teachers recognise the prior learning of their pupils and use this to support the development and progress that their class makes throughout the academic year.
 Assessment for learning strategies influence following lessons, supporting the consolidation of learning in DT.